A Practiced Calm Will Serve You Well (1981)

 I got us on the needles and around 500 feet I spotted Bangor International.
 I landed the jet.

 They ended up tearing down both engines before letting that beast fly again.
-Burnie and I never speak of that day but I think we both remember it fondly.
-For years to come, when asked about dealing with stressful situations, I think back to Burnie.
+Bernie and I never speak of that day but I think we both remember it fondly.
+For years to come, when asked about dealing with stressful situations, I think back to Bernie.
 Stress is what you make it to be.
 But stress is best dealt with calmly.